The Blue Raccoon

 Kaiser Wilhelm signed the order to commence German war preparations.
 A short while later, Wilhelm was given a dispatch from a German diplomat in London that indicated the British foreign minister Sir Edward Grey had promised, "England would remain neutral and would guarantee France's neutrality" if Germany didn't attack France.
 Wilhelm convened a meeting of his top brass and popped champagne to celebrate.

 The specter of a two-front war was dissipated.
 Germany could go on the offensive in the East and remain on the defensive in the West.
 Von Moltke, summoned to the meeting by a harried messenger, was flabbergasted.
 He and the "All Highest" argued as the general insisted the Schlieffen Plan had a schedule to keep.
 The single-front mobilization plan was, he said, out of date.
 The trains couldn't be called back.
-If they were, the troops sent east would arrive in a higgedly-piggeldly pile of bodies and equipment, far too unorganized to present effective force.
-The Schlieffen Plan was to Moltke holy writ -- for the most part because he didn't have an alternative he believed would work.
-The concept of a quick knock out of France in one campaign was his motivating idea.
-Nothing else mattered.
+If they were, the troops sent east would arrive in a higgeldly-piggeldly pile of bodies and equipment too unorganized to present an effective force.

 The Kaiser bellowed at Moltke, "Your uncle would've given me a different answer!"
 This was a sharp cut; he was referring to "Moltke the Great" who, with Bismarck, unified Germany into an empire.